 Philadelphia.
 The S.V.A. was honorably represented by longtime

-David friend and Stonewall vet Carole B. Williams.
+David friend and Stonewall vet Carole B. Williams from Manhattan, NY.
 In fact, they

-met nearly 40 years ago through S.V.A. founder Williamson
+met nearly 40 years ago through S.V.A. founder Willson

-Henderson.
-In turn, Carole hooked Williamson on "Greetings",
+L. Henderson.
+In turn, Carole hooked Willson on "Greetings",

-which he has used ever since.
+which he has used ever since whenever he answers his telephone.
 David, who 'posilutely' loved

 Ernestine the Telephone Operator -- from Lily Tomlin's